Ticketed event: $25.00 advanced registration and $35.00 on site registration

 One of our most popular events.

-Mix and Mingle with your friends and colleagues at the ASEE Division Mixer, where the different divisions will be showcased at this special event.
+Mix and Mingle with your friends and colleagues at the ASEE Division Mixer, a special event where the different divisions showcase what they do.

-Join your colleagues at the Grand Opening of the Exhibit Hall, new this year with a poster session from the best-paper nominees.
-Our exhibit hall is packed with exciting products, solutions, and technologies, with new and exciting content year after year.
-Roam the expansive space while enjoying refreshments, catching up with old friends and making new ones.
+Join your colleagues at the Grand Opening of the Exhibit Hall.
+New this year, the event includes a Best Division Paper Nominees poster session.
+Our exhibit hall is packed with exciting products, solutions, and technologies.
+Explore the new content while enjoying refreshments, catching up with old friends, and making new ones.

 Join your friends and colleagues as we jump-start our day with a renewing stretch and meditation class!